-If the mother does not come to visit, your next step should be to try to get the pups to a rabbit rescue.
+If the mother does not visit, your next step should be to try to get the pups to a rabbit rescue.
 If baby bunnies are cared for by humans, they have a nearly 70% probability of dying, but they have a better chance if they are cared for by specialists.

 Is it possible to adopt a wild rabbit?

 No, you should not get a wild rabbit as a pet.
-If you want to care for a new-born or sick wild rabbit, however, proceed with caution.
+If you want to care for a newborn or sick wild rabbit, proceed with caution.
 Avoid getting too near to them.
 Keep the rabbit in a cage if it is agitated or grumpy, and be cautious when putting your hands near the cage.
 Make an appropriate location for the rabbit to reside in the cage.

 Clean the cage regularly as well.
 You may also show that waste falls off the cage and your rabbit’s nesting space is clean by using a cage with a grate bottom.
 If the wild rabbit is an adult, grass or hay can be fed to him.
 Kitten replacement milk is a good option for little rabbits.